MikeKowalski43/MikeKowalski43/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/miquel-marin-colome/)](https://www.linkedin.com/in/miquel-marin-colome/)
 <img src="https://komarev.com/ghpvc/?username=MikeKowalski43" alt="MikeKowalski43" />

-I want to be part of the revolution that Data Science and Artificial Intelligence are generating.
-I consider myself a self-demanding and methodical person in the study.
-I have critical reasoning and sufficient analytical ability to solve various problems.
-I enjoy and improve my performance working as a team (teamwork).
-I believe that perseverance is my best virtue.
-I do not abandon what I start.
+I want to be part of the revolution driven by Data Science and Artificial Intelligence.
+I consider myself a methodical and self-demanding person.
+I have a critical thinking and sufficient analytical skills to solve real complex problems.
+I enjoy working as a team, thus improving my performance.
+I do believe that perseverance is my best virtue.
+When I start a task, I never let the job half done.

 - 🔭 Currently studying Data Science at Universitat Politècnica de València (UPV).
 - 🌱 On the way of learning Deep Learning.